serverlessworkflow/specification/specification.md

 If the current state is the workflow end state, the filtered state's data output becomes the workflow data output.
 If `output` is not defined or does not select any parts of the state's data output, its data output is not filtered.

-Results of the `input` expression should become the state data.
+Results of the `input` expression should become the state data input.
 Results of the `output` expression should become the state data output.

 For more information on this you can reference the [data merging](#Data-Merging) section.